azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab2-sourcesOfResources.md

 1. Add in a variables section
 1. Create variable names to match the names of parameters to be "moved"
   1. Hardcode the values where sensible
-  1. Derive th evalues where possible
+  1. Derive the values where possible
 1. Remove parameters that are no longer required
 1. Change the appropriate parameter calls in the resources section to variable calls
 1. Add in default values and allowed values for remaining parameters
 1. Strip down the parameters file to only the required parameter values
 1. Test

+Here is a video that shows example files being edited.
+(Note the use of CTRL-F2 in vscode to Change All Occurrences.)

 <video video width="800" height="600" controls autoplay muted>
-  <source type="video/mp4" src="/workshops/arm/arm-lab2-portalExport.md/images/refactoringExport.mp4}"></source>
+  <source type="video/mp4" src="/workshops/arm/images/lab2-2-refactoringExport.mp4"></source>
   <p>Your browser does not support the video element.</p>
 </video>